 CRM systems have certainly made progress since the Rolodex in the 1950s.
 However, many organizations still end up with data that is no more useful than a contact management system because they use it as a reporting structure.
 Because the data is garbage, most sales managers use it solely to check on the amount of activity, call volume, or other measures of efficiency, which can easily be interpreted as micromanaging.

-In an attempt to address that need, an entire industry of CRM consultants and product add-ons developed.
-But they simply made the tool more cumbersome, more complex and more expensive, while simultaneously creating more points of failure.
+In an attempt to address that need, an entire industry of CRM consultants and product add-ons was developed.
+But they simply made the tool more cumbersome, more complex, and more expensive while simultaneously creating more points of failure.
 Don’t get me wrong: The money in CRM consulting is good.
 Really good.
 The ecosystem is designed that way.
 So you, the customer, have to keep spending more and more money.

 But working in CRM consulting was like running a traditional BBQ food truck at a vegan festival — people fiercely hated you and the product you served.
 Frankly, it was frustrating that even with all my experience and expertise, there weren’t more success stories.

 That’s exactly why I’m now on a mission to kill CRM.

 Sales leaders need their reps to keep their data up-to-date so that they can have a clear view of the pipeline and be able to forecast accordingly.
 Marketing executives need a closed-loop system to ensure they can drive a data-driven program.
 Finance needs an objective view of the health and growth of the business.

 All of this requires having visibility into data, as well as context and insights around what it means and what to do with that information.
 The good news is that artificial intelligence and machine learning have made significant advancements and can now deliver on the promise to make your life easier.